-The other route which students of Finland can choose is Vocational Upper Secondary Education and Training in which students are provided basic skills required in their chosen field by allotting them to workplaces through an apprenticeship agreement or a training agreement.
-The institution facilitating the program curates a personal capability development plan for its students, drafting the content, schedule and schemes of study.
-After concluding this level, the students are eligible to opt for further studies at universities or universities of applied sciences to enter the higher education stage in Finland education system.
+The other route which students of Finland can choose is Vocational Upper Secondary Education and Training in which students are provided with basic skills required in their chosen field by allotting them to workplaces through an apprenticeship agreement or a training agreement.
+The institution facilitating the program curates a personal capability development plan for its students, drafting the content, schedule, and schemes of study.
+After concluding this level, the students are eligible to opt for further studies at universities or universities of applied sciences to enter the higher education stage in Finland’s education system.

 Higher Education (Universities/Universities of Applied Sciences)

-In Finland education system, the degrees offered by the Universities of Applied Sciences usually take between 3.5 and 4.5 years to get completed.
+In Finland’s education system, the degrees offered by the Universities of Applied Sciences usually take between 3.5 and 4.5 years to get completed.
 Those students who want to pursue UAS Master’s program in these universities must have completed their bachelor’s degree or any other suitable degree along with having 3 years of relevant work experience in their field.

 Also Read: Japan Education System

-Top Universities To Study in Finland
+Top Public Universities in Finland

 - University of Helsinki

-- Åbo Akademi University
+- Abo Akademi University